MasteryEducation/SecuritiesExamsMastery.ca/content/csc/19/4/index.md

 - [ ] Concentration risk is the discrepancy between an ETF's net asset value and its market price.
 - [ ] Concentration risk applies only to passive index-tracking ETFs.

-> **Explanation:** Concentration risk occurs when an ETF or portfolio is focused on a single sector, theme, or geographic region, which can greatly magnify gains or losses.
+> **Explanation:**( Concentration risk occurs when an ETF or portfolio is focused on a single sector, theme, or geographic region, which can greatly magnify gains or losses.)

----

 ### True or False: A Canadian bond ETF can face market risk due to fluctuating interest rates.

 - [x] True
 - [ ] False

-> **Explanation:** A bond ETF’s price changes inversely with interest rates.
-When interest rates rise, bond prices typically drop, impacting the ETF’s value.
+> **Explanation:**( A bond ETF’s price changes inversely with interest rates.
+When interest rates rise, bond prices typically drop, impacting the ETF’s value.)

----

 ### Which of the following is an example of tracking error?